cshawky/CsTool.Logger/README.md

 	Jan 2024
 		Restored some old Windows Forms dialogue box support to allow old projects to utilise the latest library.
 The CsTool.Wpf project is not ready for release as a full Wpf replacement to any forms interfaces.
 		Added an exception if a new logger is initialised incorrectly. i.e. Do not do: Logger myLogger2 = new Logger("Logger2"); Instead use LogBase myLogger2 = new LogBase("Logger2");
+	Jul 2024
+		Registered on NuGet, looking into packaging, but would like to make this multi framework supportable in the build.
+		It looks like some of the Logger tuning parameters have not been exposed properly so you may not be able to change the log priority.
+This will be fixed soon.
+		I've been using this release extensively in a multi threading app including SuperSimpleTcp and it works great.
+Log messages from SuperSimpleTcp, my app and all of the MVVM threads blending nicely with no delay to the app, even when I got timeouts wrong (zero instead of seconds) with extensive logging.